SocksTheWolf/ApolloGallery/README.md

 ## Known issues

-- when photoswipe lightbox is opened - crashes when changing orientation from landscape to portrait
+- ~~when photoswipe lightbox is opened - crashes when changing orientation from landscape to portrait~~

 ## To do

 - gallery password protection
-- displaying tags
 - displaying location
 - automatic publication according to publication date
 - images approval system